 Accepted applicants are advised to enter the school at the opening of the first or the second semester because it is a distinct advantage to begin studies with the first session of classes.
-No applications are accepted after the third week in each semester.
+No enrollments are made after the third week in each semester.